m0ribe/fleamarket_sammple_78b/README.md

 ### Association
 - has_many :product_images
 - has_many :product_categorys
-- has_many :category, through: :product＿categorys
+- has_many :category, through: :product_categorys
 - belongs_to :user